-Given that the lower Susquehanna River Basin is thought to be the single greatest source of suspended sediment to the Bay, SRBC, in cooperation with the Pa.
-DEP, USEPA, and the U.S. Geological Survey (USGS), conducted a 5-year intensive study at 14 sites during the period 1985-89.
+Given that the lower Susquehanna River Basin is one of the largest sources of suspended sediment to the Bay, SRBC, in cooperation with the Pa.
+Department of Environmental Protection (Pa.
+DEP), USEPA, and the U.S. Geological Survey (USGS), conducted a 5-year intensive study at 14 sites during the period 1985-89.
 In 1990, the number of sampling sites was reduced to five long-term monitoring stations.
 An additional site was included in 1994, and sampling at these six sites has continued to the present day.

 Calculated annual loads and yields of nutrient and suspended sediment showed year-to-year variability that was highly correlated with the variability of the annual water discharge (Ott and others, 1991; Takita, 1996, 1998).
 These studies also reinforced the indications from earlier studies that the highest nutrient yields come from the lower basin.

-The purpose of this report is to present basic information on annual and seasonal loads and yields of nutrients and suspended sediment measured during calendar year 2001, and to compare the total nitrogen, total phosphorus, and suspended-sediment loads with the baselines established from the 1985-89 study.
-Seasonal variations in loads, and trends for the period January 1985 through December 2001 also are discussed.
+The purpose of this report is to present basic information on annual and seasonal loads and yields of nutrients and suspended sediment measured during calendar year 2002, and to compare the total nitrogen, total phosphorus and suspended-sediment loads with the baselines established from the 1985-89 study.
+Seasonal variations in loads and trends for the period January 1985 through December 2002 also are discussed.